 Rehabilitation Robotic; Facial Feature Controlled Activity Center

-MRISAR’s Rehabilitation Robotic; Facial Feature Controlled Activity Center, For Paralysis Victims.
-Below is a short video and an image gallery.
+MRISAR’s Rehabilitation Robotics; Facial Feature Controlled Activity Center with Artificial Sense of Touch, For Paralysis Victims.

 The device pictured above is a simple adaptive technology experiment.
 It is the first of a series of prototype activity centers for quadriplegic individuals, which is based on other prototypes we have developed that use facial feature movement to control a robot arm and or other device that can perform an action.
 In this case the action is stacking a set of blocks by using nostril and eyebrow movements.
 In basic terms our Facial Feature Technology uses 3 or 4 facial feature movements to utilize 40 different basic functions which is expandable to hundreds, while relating its status through a visual indicator console.
 In practical terms this design is easy to control and allows multitasking.
 An Adaptive Tech example; a person can easily control a five range of motion robotic arm on a robotic wheelchair base entirely through the use of moving their eyebrows and nostrils alone.
 This enables them to maneuver around a room in any direction, pick up and move objects, and print or draw on a vertical surface.